j-a-c-k-goes/grokking_algorithms/grokkingalgos/BinarySearch/README.md

 # Binary Search

-## Definition
+## What is Binary Search?

 Binary search is an algorithm dependent upon a sorted input, like a list if elements.
 If the element is contained within the list, a binary search will return the position the element's location.

-## Why it is Effective
+## Why is it Effective?

-Binary searching effectively eliminates half the guesses needed until finding a target.
-It also operates in logarithmic time, which is exponentially faster than linear time.
+Binary searching eliminates half the guesses needed during the process of locating a target.
+The search also occurs in logarithmic time, which is exponentially faster than linear time.

 Comparing logarithmic time to linear time: